 Born and raised in the city of Fort Collins, Colorado.
 Nate was always drawn to the family ranch and the small farming community where his closest friends were from.
 Throughout high school, Nate found a lot of success in various sports and eventually being recruited to some of the top colleges in the country to play lacrosse.
 After turning away several athletic scholarships, Nate decided to pursue his childhood dream of Aviation.
 Two years later, Nate graduated from Montana State University with an Associates Degree in Aviation Technology.
 Becoming a Commercial rated pilot as well as a Certified Flight Instructor, Nate now shares his passion for aviation with others.

 During this time, Nate was instilled with another life-long passion of Bullfighting.
 Nate was accepted into the PRCA in 2010 and his career quickly accelerated.
-Recently, Nate has found success in freestyle bullfighting competitions.
-In 2013 Nate was a Reserve World Champion at the World Championship Freestyle Bullfights in Ardmore, Oklahoma.
-He also is a 2x Champion at the National Western Stock Show and Rodeo Bullfights in Denver, Colorado.
-Along with several others across the country.
+Throughout the last couple of years, Nate has had the opportunity to work some at of the biggest rodeos in the industry.
+Nate has also found a lot of success in freestyle bullfighting competitions.
 Even with his success in freestyle competitions, Nate says he takes the most pride in his cowboy protection.
 To Nate, the most gratifying part of his job is protecting others.

 2015 NFR Top 5 Shortlist Selection